Chapter 5.30

 (b) Verification by the Utah Department of Public Safety Bureau of Criminal Identification that no criminal history rising to the level of a disqualifying status exists for the applicant.

-(2) If the person has resided outside of Utah during the previous five years:
+(2) If the person has resided outside of Utah during any portion of the most recent five years:

 (a) A Federal Bureau of Investigation Identity History Summary Check;

-(b) Criminal background reports generated by each state in which they have resided during the previous five years, of a substantially similar nature as Utah criminal history reports; or
+(b) Criminal background reports generated by each state in which the person has resided during the previous five years, of a substantially similar nature as Utah criminal history reports; or

 (c) Verification by either of the entities listed in subsections (2)(a) and (2)(b) of this definition indicating that no criminal history exists that rises to the level of a disqualifying status for the applicant.

-(3) Without reference to the amount of time they have resided within the state, the person may request a criminal background check performed by a third party which has been previously approved by the City.
+(3) Without reference to the amount of time the applicant has resided within the state, the applicant may request a criminal background check performed by a third party which has been previously approved by the City.
 The City may accept a fee equal to its cost in requesting criminal background checks from a third party, and facilitate the applicant’s request.

-“Criminally convicted” means the final entry of guilt, whether by a plea of no contest, guilt, or entry of a judicial or jury finding of guilt, which has not been set aside on appeal or pursuant to a writ of habeas corpus.
-The criminal conviction is that offense of which the applicant or registered solicitor was found guilty, without regard to the reduced status of the charge after completion of conditions of probation or parole, and charges dismissed under a plea in abeyance or diversion agreement.
+“Criminally convicted” means the final entry of guilt, whether by a plea of no contest, guilt, or entry of a judicial or jury finding of guilt, which has not been set aside on appeal, or pursuant to a writ of habeas corpus, or pursuant to expungement.
+The criminal conviction is that offense of which the applicant or registered solicitor was found guilty, without regard to the reduced status of the charge after completion of conditions of probation or parole, and charges dismissed under a plea in abeyance agreement.

-“Disqualifying status” means anything specifically defined in this chapter as requiring the denial or suspension of a certificate, and any of the following:
+“Disqualifying status” means anything specifically defined in this chapter as requiring the denial or suspension of a permit, and any of the following:

 (a) Felony homicide,